ISISComputingGroup/ibex_developers_manual/GUI_development/Getting_started/GUI-Development-Workflow.md

     * Add a record of the changes to [Release Notes](https://github.com/ISISComputingGroup/IBEX/wiki/ReleaseNotes_Dev) under "Changes in software but still on a branch"
 1. **Review (reviewer)**
     * Assign the pull request to yourself to indicate you are reviewing it and label`under review`
-    * Check that the pull request has been built by Jenkins with no errors
+    * Check that the pull request has been built by Jenkins with no errors (if there is a Jenkins build)
     * Check that the ticket fixes the associated issue
     * If it is okay then move to the next step, otherwise inform the developer of the problem and add a comment to the pull request
 1. **Merge the changes (reviewer or developer)**